A Rising Tide Lifts All Boats

 The third quarter was another very strong one for STAG.
 The Boston-based REIT had the second largest quarterly acquisition volume and Q4 is projected to be the largest acquisition volume in any quarter in the company's history.

 During the quarter, STAG acquired 13 buildings for a purchase price of $166 million with the weighted average cap rate of 7.9%.
-At the end of Q3 STAG said it had 30 buildings for $331 million that closed subsequent to quarter end, are under contract or under LOI.
+At the end of Q3, STAG said it had 30 buildings for $331 million that closed subsequent to quarter end, are under contract or under LOI.

 Here's the acquisition volumes for Q1-Q3: